microsoft/react-native-windows-samples/docs/native-platform-getting-started.md

 ## Next Steps

-After you've initialized a new project with Windows support, your next step is to implement the Windows support in native code.
+After you've initialized a new project to support Windows, your next step is to implement that Windows support in native code.

 If you're implementing a Native Module (i.e. exposing non-UI native code), continue with [Native Platform: Native Modules](native-platform-modules.md).

-If you're implementing a Native Component (i.e. native Windows views), continue with [Native Platform: Native Components](native-platform-components.md).
+If you're implementing a Native Component (i.e. exposing native Windows UI), continue with [Native Platform: Native Components](native-platform-components.md).